 More and more companies are adopting cloud-native technologies such as Kubernetes and containers as the foundation of their digital transformation initiatives.
 Many enterprise organizations choose to forgo the challenges of building and managing their Kubernetes infrastructure in light of the complexity and depth of functionality of Kubernetes and its ecosystem.

 Platforms such as Google Kubernetes Engine (GKE) offer both excellent ease-of-use and an extensive feature set, yet many organizations are seeking the advantages of a multicloud approach that utilizes both public cloud and on prem environments.
-Google has responded to this trend with Anthos, Google’s modern application management platform designed for GKE customers who want to run GKE on their own on-prem infrastructure.
+Google Cloud's has responded to this trend with Anthos, Google’s modern application management platform designed for GKE customers who want to run GKE on their own on-prem infrastructure.

 Nutanix is excited to announce its newest partnership with Google: GKE customers can now run Anthos on Nutanix.
 The Nutanix Cloud Platform is based on our industry leading hyperconverged infrastructure, with a “born in the cloud” architecture ideal for the distributed and dynamic nature of cloud-native applications.